Morriar/nit/lib/actors/README.docdown.md

 [[uml: actors | format: svg, mentities: actors::actors_simple;actors::actors_mandelbrot;actors::actors_thread_ring;actors::actors_simple_simulation;actors::actors_agent_simulation;actors::actors_chameneosredux;actors::actors_fannkuchredux;actors::actors]]

-An actor is an entity which receives messages and does some kind of computation based on it.
+An actor is an entity which receives [[actors::Message | text: messages]] and does some kind of computation based on it.
-An actor has a mailbox in which it receives its messages, and process them one at a time.
+An actor has a [[actors::Mailbox | text: mailbox]] in which it receives its messages, and process them one at a time.

 Example from `actors::simple_simulation`: